 There are quite a few reasons why your Spider Plant’s leaves are turning brown, so it may have to be a bit of a process of elimination to find out what is the main cause.
 Brown leaves on your Spider Plant isn’t the end of the world if you have caught and correctly diagnosed the problem early.
 By shifting your watering schedule and keeping a close eye on new growth, it should return to full health quickly.
 Don’t expect the brown leaves to all of a sudden turn luscious green, what’s done is done.
-Don’t pull away the brown leaves as this can harm your plant.
+Don’t pull away the dying or dead leaves as this can harm your plant.
 Instead, wait for them to drop naturally or prune away the brown parts once your plant has resumes healthy growth.

 You can find out more about how to care for your plant in our Spider Plant care guide.